jadesroches/UrbanWindPathPlanning/README.md

 ## How to run

-1. Place `Main.m` and all required `.m` files in the same working directory or on the MATLAB path.
+1. Place `Main.mlx` and all required `.mlx, .m` files in the same working directory or on the MATLAB path.
 2. Open MATLAB in the repository root.
 3. Edit any output filenames if figure export is desired.
-4. Run `Main.m`.
+4. Run `Main.mlx`.

 ## Output